 The FDA-approved label for Humira lists common side effects including respiratory infections, headache, redness or irritation at injection sites, and rash.

-Rare but serious side effects listed for Humira can include severe infections and increased risk for developing certain types of cancer such as lymphoma.
+Rare but serious side effects listed for Humira can include severe infections, allergic and hypersensitivity reactions, demyelinating disease, heart failure, lupus-like syndrome, and increased risk for developing certain types of cancer such as lymphoma.

 For more details about this treatment, visit: